Hire The Law Firm That Keeps

 Sadly, auto loan interest rate fraud can be hard to spot.

 Many buyers assume the dealership is just “helping” them find a loan.
-But some dealers see your trust as an opportunity.
+But some dealers see your trust as an opportunity, using deceptive tactics such as misrepresenting loan terms or concealing better offers to mislead buyers.

 They may say: